umrysh/PingReboot/README.md

 PingReboot is an Arduino project that is connected inside your LAN with your router plugged into it's power outlet.
 It pings an outside IP every 5 minutes and if it cannot reach that IP for a period of 10 minutes it power cycles the power outlet.
 It then waits a set amount of time and tries to ping again.
 If Internet connectivity is restored it sends an email stating it had to reboot the router.

+Also included is the file "remotepingreboot.htm".
+Upload this file to a website you control and PingReboot will check this file every 5 minutes to see if the value has changed (For example it may have changed from <0> to <1>).
+If it has changed it will force a reboot.
+You never know when you may need to force a remote router reboot, now you can by simply changing a file on your web server.

 In other words, you will never again have to drive out to work in the middle of the night to reboot a frozen router :)